Space week day 1: Brain health in space - stress and inflammation.

 Neuroinflammation

 Research has shown that astronauts' immune systems are altered during space missions.
-An example is a change in the levels of cytokines.
-Cytokines are small proteins that help cells communicate, especially in the immune system, to regulate inflammation and immune responses, and the levels of cytokines change.
-The actual immune cells of the brain change as well during space flight.
-Prolonged neuroinflammation can disrupt normal brain function and contribute to neurodegenerative diseases.
+An example is a change in the levels of cytokines during space flight.
+Cytokines are small proteins that help cells communicate, especially in the immune system, to regulate inflammation and immune responses.
+The immune cells of the brain, like microglia, also change during space flight.

 New imaging techniques and blood tests could help identify these changes in the brain's immune system early on, offering a more comprehensive way to monitor astronaut health during and after space missions.